The way we regard death is critical to the way we experience life. When your fear of death changes, the way you live your life changes.”

 A Personal Story

 When it comes to being with our loved ones during the dying process, we are often completely unprepared.
-Not only are we struggling to manage our own fears and pain, but most of us don’t know what to say, how to say it, or how to best support our loved ones during their incredibly important and precious final days.
+Not only are we struggling to manage our own fears and pain, but most of us don’t know what to say, how to say it, or how best to support our loved ones during their incredibly important and precious final days.

 I also understood that the dying often need permission in order to pass.
 So we gave her that.
 We reassured her that my father would be cared for, reminded her of the pride she could take in her grandchildren, and in the beautiful life she had built.
 I would whisper, “Your work here is done.
 You can take rest now.”